-2. no less than twenty-four (24) hours prior to the scheduled commencement of the Committee meeting at which the project is seeking an allocation, a copy of the fully executed adopted TEFRA Resolution.
-If the Applicant is a JPA, the jurisdiction issuing the TEFRA Resolution must be a member of the Applicant at the time the Resolution is adopted or must have approved becoming a member of the Applicant at or prior to the time the Resolution is adopted.
+1. If the Applicant is a JPA, the jurisdiction issuing the TEFRA Resolution must be a member of the Applicant at the at the time the Resolution is adopted or must have approved becoming a member of the Applicant at or prior to the time the Resolution is adopted.